What is Fleet Insurance? Everything You Need to Know

 Why Does Fleet Insurance Matter?

 Vehicle insurance can be expensive.
 On average, insuring just one vehicle costs $1,652 per year.
 And that’s just small vehicles.
+For businesses that frequently operate commercial vehicles, managing these costs is essential to sustain their bottom line.
 Insuring semis and other large vehicles can result in much higher premiums.
-These costs can sometimes exceed $30,000 per year.
+These expenses can sometimes exceed $30,000 per year, impacting the overall cost of commercial operations.

 Even if your fleet consists of only two rigs, this means you could be paying upwards of $60,000 per year—if you take out individual insurance policies.